What is IELTS

 - If you do not appear for the test after having registered for it and without giving prior notice, you will not get a refund for the fee, except if you were absent due to medical reasons and you can produce a certificate to that effect.
 In this case, you will lose the administration charge, but the rest of the fee will be refunded to you.

-In order to take the test successfully, you need to know 'what is IELTS' and what kind of questions you can expect.
-To get further details on what is IELTS, you can visit www.ielts.org.
+In order to take the test successfully, you need to know about the test and what kind of questions you can expect.
+To get further details on this test, you can visit www.ielts.org.

 Terms and Conditions